 Or maybe hand out branded merch – a branded pen, a branded folder, a branded shirt – really anything branded.
 Branded promotional items made 82% of people have positive brand impressions, so this freebie type would reverse any negative impressions from a long wait.

 After following these tips, does your lobby’s waiting experience still upset your members or customers?
 If so, there may be larger issues at play with more than just your lobby experience.
-An On The Mark Strategies marketing audit will help resolve those issues and get you back on track.
-Sign up for a marketing audit today!
+On The Mark Strategies consumer experience training will help resolve those issues and get you back on track.
+Book a free consultation today!